loading-abhishek/Operating-System-Lab/README.md

 6. Then send the local changes to your forked repository using git command git push origin master.
 7. After that raise a Pull request.
 I'll see your changes and add it.

+or
+Use GitHub desktop to do the same.